-In order for alarms to be saved in the IPA database, you must activate the Save in IPA database property for each variable that comes into consideration here.
-Only alarms of variables for which this property has been activated are saved in the database and can be displayed and evaluated in an Industrial Performance Analyzer screen.
+In order to save alarms in the IPA database, you must activate checkbox Save in IPA database for each corresponding variable.
+Only alarms from variables for which this property has been activated are stored in the database and can then be displayed and evaluated in screen Industrial Performance Analyzer.